hi-ogawa/demo-remix-unstable-vite-cloudflare-workers/README.md

-Experiment to use remix unstable dev for cloudflare workers.
+Experiment to use remix unstable vite for cloudflare workers.

 This demo requires `serverBuildEntry` option from this PR https://github.com/remix-run/remix/pull/7975